Wooden Toothing Planes

 The planing action of the toothing plane produces a series of strings of shavings being taken due to the serrated edge.

-The toothing plane is a versatile tool which can be used on really tough grain, with the grain, against the grain and across the grain.
+Another strong feature of the toothing plane is it is a versatile tool which can be used on really tough grain, with the grain, against the grain and across the grain.

 Old Toothing Plane Manufacturers